 5.)
 Study Abroad Safely

 Another reason to consider a school in the Caribbean is the chance to study abroad.
-Seeing a bit of the world can be really important to a prospective doctor as it gives them an added perspective to the world and a bigger picture of the importance of what they are doing.
+Traveling is important for future doctors as it helps them gain a broader perspective and understand the significance of their work.
 But studying abroad can be difficult too.
 An offshore medical school can be far from home and often not as safe as American schools.

 In the Caribbean, you’re never more than a short flight away from your loved ones.

-While internationally located, Caribbean medical schools offer the ease of being near the American mainland with all the luxuries of a first-world resort paradise.
+Caribbean medical schools are close to the US and have luxurious amenities, like a first-world resort.
 They are safe, clean, and primarily English-speaking.
 While the Islands are clearly very different than the US homeland, they provide all the convenience of the US.
-Flights back to every major city United States are both regular and affordable, making it easy to travel back home for holidays.
+Flights to all major US cities are frequent and cheap, making it easy to go home for holidays.

 6.)
 Easier Admission Requirements